-The 2026 FIA Formula One World Championship, which the Fédération Internationale de l’Automobile (FIA) recognises as the pinnacle of open-wheel racing, will see drivers and teams compete in 24 Grands Prix for the prestigious World Drivers’ and World Constructors’ Championship titles.
+The 2026 FIA Formula One World Championship, which the Fédération Internationale de l’Automobile (FIA) recognises as the pinnacle of open-wheel racing, would see drivers and teams compete in a planned 24-race schedule, reduced to 22 races in March due to rising tensions in the Middle East.

-The 2026 season introduces significant regulatory changes, including a new power unit formula and the introduction of active aerodynamics.
-Audi will officially enter Formula One as a factory team following its acquisition of Sauber in 2024, developing and running its proprietary power units.
-Cadillac will debut in Formula One, powered by Ferrari engines, becoming the series’ eleventh team—the first expansion since Haas in 2016.
+The 2026 season introduced significant regulatory changes, including a new power unit formula and the introduction of active aerodynamics.
+Audi officially entered Formula One as a factory team following its acquisition of Sauber in 2024, developing and running its proprietary power units.
+Cadillac made its debut in Formula One, powered by Ferrari engines, becoming the series’ eleventh team—the first expansion since Haas in 2016.

-Honda, via its Honda Racing Corporation subsidiary, will partner exclusively with Aston Martin, supplying bespoke power units as their previous collaboration with Red Bull Racing concludes.
-Meanwhile, Ford returns to Formula One after a 22-year absence, partnering with Red Bull Powertrains to supply both Red Bull Racing and Racing Bulls teams.
+Honda, via its Honda Racing Corporation subsidiary, would partner exclusively with Aston Martin, supplying bespoke power units as their previous collaboration with Red Bull Racing concluded at the end of 2025.
+Meanwhile, Ford returned to Formula One after a 22-year absence, partnering with Red Bull Powertrains to supply engine assistance to both Red Bull Racing and Racing Bulls teams.

-Notably, Renault will exit Formula One engine supply for the first time since 1988.
-Alpine, previously powered by Renault engines, will transition to Mercedes customer power units for the upcoming season.
+Renault exited Formula One engine supply for the first time since 1988 at the end of 2025.
+Alpine, previously powered by Renault engines, moved to Mercedes customer power units for the upcoming season.

 Season

-In the biggest shakeup of the sport in F1 History, there will be wide-spread regulation changes affecting the size of the cars, aerodynamics, and power units in 2026.
+In the biggest shakeup in F1 History, there were widespread regulatory changes affecting the size of the cars, aerodynamics, and power units.

 Power Units

-New regulations governing power units will come into effect for the 2026 Formula One season.
-The revised power units will maintain an output of over 1,000 bhp (750 kW), though the composition of this power will shift significantly.
-The existing turbocharged 1.6-litre V6 internal combustion engines, used since 2014, will continue; however, the Motor Generator Unit-Heat (MGU-H) will be eliminated.
-Conversely, the output of the Motor Generator Unit-Kinetic (MGU-K) will significantly increase from 160 bhp (120 kW) to 470 bhp (350 kW).
-As a result, the combustion engine’s output will decrease from 850 bhp (630 kW) to 540 bhp (400 kW).
-Additionally, fuel flow rates will now be regulated based on energy content instead of fuel mass, and all power units will utilize fully sustainable fuels currently under development by Formula One.
-Energy recovery capabilities are anticipated to double compared to previous generations.
+New regulations governing power units came into effect for the 2026 Formula One season.
+The revised power units would maintain an output of over 1,000 bhp (750 kW), though the composition of this power would shift significantly.
+The existing turbocharged 1.6-litre V6 internal combustion engines, used since 2014, would continue; however, the Motor Generator Unit-Heat (MGU-H) would be eliminated.
+In place, the output of the Motor Generator Unit-Kinetic (MGU-K) would increase from 160 bhp (120 kW) to 470 bhp (350 kW).
+As a result, the combustion engine’s output would decrease from 850 bhp (630 kW) to 540 bhp (400 kW).
+Additionally, fuel flow rates would now be regulated based on energy content instead of fuel mass, and all power units would use fully sustainable fuels.

 Car Size and Aerodynamics

 On 6 June 2024, the initial concept for the 2026 cars was unveiled, highlighting notable aerodynamic and dimensional changes.
-Active aerodynamics will be introduced on both the front and rear wings, while the existing Drag Reduction System (DRS) will be phased out.
-The car’s wheelbase will be shortened from 360 cm (140 in) to 340 cm (130 in), the width reduced from 200 cm (79 in) to 190 cm (75 in), and the minimum vehicle mass lowered by 30 kg (66 lb).
-Tyre widths will be reduced—by 2.5 cm (0.98 in) at the front and 3.0 cm (1.2 in) at the rear.
-Additionally, the ground effect of the floor will be lessened to mitigate porpoising issues.
+Active aerodynamics were introduced on both the front and rear wings, while the existing Drag Reduction System (DRS) was abandoned.
+The car’s wheelbase was shortened from 360 cm (140 in) to 340 cm (130 in), the width reduced from 200 cm (79 in) to 190 cm (75 in), and the minimum vehicle mass lowered by 30 kg (66 lb).
+Tyre widths were reduced by 2.5 cm (0.98 in) at the front and 3.0 cm (1.2 in) at the rear.

 In October 2024, the FIA revised its initial aerodynamic plans, reducing the targeted downforce decrease for the 2026 cars from over 40% to approximately 15% compared to the 2022–2025 vehicles.
 Consequently, the projected lap-time differential was revised, making the 2026 generation about two seconds slower per lap instead of the originally anticipated four seconds.

-With F1 ditching the current Drag Reduction System (DRS) in favor of active aerodynamics—movable front and rear wings designed to boost overtaking and on-track excitement- drivers will have two aerodynamic modes at their disposal:
+With F1 ditching the Drag Reduction System (DRS) in favour of active aerodynamics—movable front and rear wings designed to boost overtaking and on-track excitement- drivers would have two aerodynamic modes at their disposal:

-- Z-Mode (Cornering Mastery): Adjusts wing angles for higher downforce and improved grip through corners.
+- Corner Mode: Adjusts wing angles for higher downforce and improved grip through corners.

-- X-Mode (Top Speed): Flattens the wings to reduce drag, maximizing speed on straights.
+- Straight Mode: Flattens the wings to reduce drag, maximising speed on straights.

-While drivers will control when to switch modes, usage will be restricted to FIA-approved safe zones, typically long straights lasting over three seconds.
-This shift places a greater emphasis on driver skill and strategy, ushering in a new era in which overtaking becomes a more tactical, calculated art.
+While drivers could control when to switch modes, usage would be restricted to FIA-approved safe zones, typically long straights lasting over three seconds.
+This shift placed a greater emphasis on driver skill and strategy, ushering in a new era in which overtaking becomes a more tactical, calculated art.

 Safety Features

-Significant safety enhancements are also planned for 2026.
-The Front Impact Structure (FIS) will adopt a new two-stage design intended to remain attached to the survival cell even after primary collisions, providing enhanced protection against subsequent impacts.
-Additionally, side-intrusion protection around the cockpit and fuel cell area will be improved to better safeguard critical regions without increasing overall vehicle weight.
+Significant safety enhancements were also planned for 2026.
+The Front Impact Structure (FIS) would adopt a new two-stage design intended to remain attached to the survival cell even after primary collisions, providing enhanced protection against subsequent impacts.
+Additionally, side-intrusion protection around the cockpit and fuel cell area was improved to better safeguard critical regions without increasing overall vehicle weight.

-The strength of the roll hoop will be increased, able to withstand loads up from 16G to 20G, aligning Formula One with other single-seater racing standards.
-Correspondingly, load-testing requirements for the roll hoop will rise from 141 kN to 167 kN.
+The strength of the roll hoop was increased, able to withstand loads up from 16G to 20G, aligning Formula One with other single-seater racing standards.
+Correspondingly, load-testing requirements for the roll hoop rose from 141 kN to 167 kN.

-New lateral safety lights will be mandated to indicate the status of the Energy Recovery System (ERS) when a car stops on track, offering crucial visual warnings about potential electrical hazards to drivers, marshals, and emergency responders.
+New lateral safety lights were mandated to indicate the status of the Energy Recovery System (ERS) when a car stops on track, offering crucial visual warnings about potential electrical hazards to drivers, marshals, and emergency responders.

 Teams

-Cadillac will enter Formula One as the series’ eleventh team, marking both Cadillac’s debut in the championship and the first new team on the grid since Haas joined in 2016.
-Cadillac will use Ferrari-supplied power units and gearboxes.
+Cadillac entered Formula One as the series’ eleventh team, marking both Cadillac’s debut in the championship and the first new team on the grid since Haas joined in 2016.
+Cadillac would use Ferrari-supplied power units and gearboxes.
 Previously, Cadillac attempted to enter Formula One in partnership with Andretti Global.

-Coinciding with new engine regulations, three new engine manufacturers will join Formula One:
+Coinciding with new engine regulations, three new engine manufacturers would join Formula One:

-Audi will enter the sport by acquiring the existing Sauber team.
-Sauber have competed as Kick Sauber with Ferrari engines in the 2024 and 2025 seasons before transitioning into the official Audi factory team in 2026.
-This change positions Haas and the new entrant Cadillac as Ferrari’s two customer teams.
+Audi entered the sport by acquiring the existing Sauber team.
+Sauber had competed as Kick Sauber with Ferrari engines in the 2024 and 2025 seasons before transitioning into the official Audi factory team in 2026.
+This change positioned Haas and the new entrant Cadillac as Ferrari’s two customer teams.

-Ford will return to Formula One for the first time since 2004, partnering with Red Bull Powertrains.
-They will help supply engine knowledge and technologies to Red Bull Racing and its sister team, Racing Bulls via Red Bull Powertrains.
-Honda, previously aligned with Red Bull Powertrains since their partial exit in 2021, will fully separate and re-enter Formula One independently under its Honda Racing Corporation brand, supplying engines exclusively to Aston Martin.
+Ford returned to Formula One for the first time since 2004, partnering with Red Bull Powertrains.
+They would help supply engine knowledge and technologies to Red Bull Racing and its sister team, Racing Bulls, via Red Bull Powertrains.
+Honda, previously aligned with Red Bull Powertrains since their partial exit in 2021, would fully separate and re-enter Formula One independently under its Honda Racing Corporation brand, supplying engines exclusively to Aston Martin.
 Aston Martin had been powered by Mercedes since rejoining Formula One.
 Honda previously collaborated with Jordan, Aston Martin’s predecessor, from 1998 to 2002.

-Renault will cease engine supply to Alpine starting from 2026 due to underwhelming performance throughout the hybrid power unit era since 2014.
-This marks the first season without Renault or French-licensed engines since 1988.
-Alpine will transition from a full works team to a customer team, using Mercedes-supplied engines and gearboxes from the 2026 season onward.
+Renault ceased engine supply to Alpine starting from 2026 due to underwhelming performance throughout the hybrid power unit era since 2014.
+This was the first season without Renault or French-licensed engines since 1988.
+Alpine transitioned from a full works team to a customer team, using Mercedes-supplied engines and gearboxes from the 2026 season onward.

 Drivers

-Various drivers have running contracts into 2026, but many teams are yet to announce their 2026 and beyond driver lineups.
-There are currently eight open seats for the season.
+Various drivers had running contracts into 2026, but in 2025 many teams were yet to announce their 2026 and beyond driver lineups.

-One of the most exciting aspects of Cadillac’s F1 journey is the speculation surrounding driver choices.
-Early rumours point towards experienced racers and promising young talent from IndyCar and Formula 2.
-Drivers like Colton Herta, a star in Andretti’s IndyCar program, and Felipe Drugovich, the 2022 Formula 2 champion, are among the top contenders rumoured for a seat.
-Cadillac has stressed that driver selection will prioritise performance, potential, and global marketability.
+One of the most exciting aspects of Cadillac’s F1 journey was the speculation surrounding driver choices.
+Early rumours pointed towards experienced racers and promising young talent from IndyCar and Formula 2.
+Drivers like Colton Herta, a star in Andretti’s IndyCar program, and Felipe Drugovich, the 2022 Formula 2 champion, were among the top contenders rumoured for a seat.
+Cadillac has stressed that driver selection would prioritise performance, potential, and global marketability.

-Alongside drivers from the existing Andretti stable, experienced Formula 1 race winners Sergio Perez and Valtteri Bottas have been linked to the new entry after losing their seats with Red Bull and Sauber, at the end of the 2024 season.
-The team has also expressed a strong interest in including at least one American driver in its debut lineup.
+Alongside drivers from the existing Andretti stable, experienced Formula 1 race winners Sergio Perez and Valtteri Bottas had been linked to the new entry after losing their seats with Red Bull and Sauber at the end of the 2024 season.
+The team had also expressed a strong interest in including at least one American driver in its debut lineup.

 2026 F1 Pre-Season Testing